TobKed/fetch-apache-ga-stats/README.md

 Single `bq.csv` file is created and contains simple statistics for all fetched repositories.
-This file is used in the [Fetch GitHub Action queue](.github/workflows/fetch-github-actions-queue.yml) to efficiently upload data to BigQuery table.
+This file is used in the [Fetch GitHub Action queue](.github/workflows/fetch-github-actions-queue.yml) to efficiently upload data to the BigQuery table.

 CSV file headers: `repository_owner`, `repository_name`, `queued`, `in_progress`, `in_progress`.